2026-06-14

 Bring these before your visit and the result changes

 If you are considering color, also show a current photo of your own hair taken in natural light.
 Hair color looks different under indoor lighting, which makes it hard for the designer to read your true base tone.
-And if a perm or bleach is on the plan, avoid washing your hair too vigorously on the day, since a little natural scalp oil helps reduce irritation.
+If a perm or bleach is on the plan, avoid washing your hair too vigorously on the day, since a little natural scalp oil helps reduce irritation.

 Open daily 10:00 to 21:30, using the hours wisely

-On the flip side, weekday mornings tend to be quieter, making them a golden window for an unhurried consultation if your schedule allows.
+On the flip side, weekday mornings tend to be quieter, making them a good window for an unhurried consultation if your schedule allows.
 If weekends are your only option, booking a few days ahead is practically a must.
 A salon that opens every day also means that on a suddenly free weekend you can drop in the same day as long as a slot is open.

 Good to know if you are an international visitor

 If you are traveling in or living in Busan, simply checking in advance whether English service is available and preparing reference photos greatly lowers the communication barrier.
 A single photo is the surest way to get past a language gap.
-For length, you can gesture with your fingers or jot down short phrases like "shoulder length" or "just a trim," which is usually enough.
+For length, gesture with your fingers or jot down short phrases like "shoulder length" or "just a trim," which is usually enough.

 Final checklist before you go